kitesi/gpa-calculator/README.md

 $ gpa-calculator [file] [-e|--edit] [-h|--help] [-v|--verbose] [--version]
 ```

 This program only takes one positional argument, the file/folder to examine.
+If
-If not given, it will default to the environment variable `$GRADES_DIR`.
-If a file is given, but it is not found, the program will try its best to find it, if `$GRADES_DIR` is set.
+not given, it will default to the environment variable `$GRADES_DIR`.
+If a file
+is given, but it is not found, the program will try its best to find it if
+`$GRADES_DIR` is set.

 ```shell
 $ echo $GRADES_DIR